StevenThuriot/dotnet-openapi-generator/readme.md

   value pos.
 0                       Required.
 Name of the project

   value pos.
 1                       Required.
-Location of the swagger document.
+Location of the JSON swagger document.
 Can be both an http location or a local one
 ```

 ## Registration